ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

   --help                    Show this message and exit.
 ```

 After the subnets are authorized, make note of the host name of the storage server.
-The host name can be found on the {{site.data.keyword.filestorage_short}} detail page of the volume.

 ##  Configuring the VMware virtual machine host